MMdeCastro/ml-zoomcamp/Midterm_project/README.md

 ENTRYPOINT ["gunicorn", "--bind 0.0.0.0:9696", "predict_deposit:app"]
 ~~~~

-+ Build the docker container by running in normal shell (not in the container shell):
+Build the docker container by running in normal shell (not in the container shell):

-docker built -t docker-deposit .
++ docker built -t docker-deposit .

 (the last point means 'here', i.e., run it in the environment folder).

-+ Run the docker container with:
+Run the docker container with:

-docker run -it -rm -p 9696:9696 docker-deposit
++ docker run -it -rm -p 9696:9696 docker-deposit

 and the model will be deployed and ready to use.

-To send a request, open a new shell in the enviroment directory and directly run:
+To send a new request, open a new shell in the enviroment directory and directly run:

-python predict_test_deposit.py
++ python predict_test_deposit.py

 and you will see if the customer will open a fix term deposit or not and its probability.